AndrewBogdan/lenslet-fab/README.md

     - Send an email to Shawn at finish
     - Allow chaining toolpaths together (maybe in the harness?)
       - But you'd have to change the lasing, and that's not cash
+    - Track the original instructions, and expose the new ones, the lases, and the positions in a readable way.
 2. Bounds
    - Real xy=0 (configurable)
    - This also requires bound-defining